paritytech/dotlake-sidecar/README.md

 ## Overview

 The dotlake-sidecar project facilitates the extraction and processing of blockchain data from Polkadot-based networks.
-It uses two main components:
+It uses three main components:

 1. Substrate API Sidecar
 2. Custom Block Ingest Service
+3. Apache Superset

 These components work together to provide a robust solution for capturing and processing blockchain data.